My Photography & Travel Guide to Warsaw, Poland

 Łazienki Park -

 Łazienki Park is Warsaw's largest park, covering 76 hectares of gardens, palaces, and monuments.
-Originally designed in the 17th century as a baths park for the noble Stanisław Herakliusz Lubomirski, it was later transformed into a royal garden by King Stanisław August Poniatowski.
+Originally designed in the 17th century as a bath park for the noble Stanisław Herakliusz Lubomirski, it was later transformed into a royal garden by King Stanisław August Poniatowski.
 Today, it serves as a tranquil retreat for locals and tourists alike, providing a peaceful escape from the hustle and bustle of the city.

 Festivals and Holidays